What is Available Fault Current?

 This is a non-linear device that is used in two states; conducting (zero resistance) and limiting (high resistance).

-And when the current increases, this device increases the resistance in the circuit to limit the magnitude of the fault current.
+But as the current increases, this device increases the resistance in the circuit to limit the magnitude of the fault current.